Dmitri-Sintsov/django-jinja-knockout/docs/tpl.rst

 --------

 Since version 0.8.0, `Renderer`_ class is implemented which is internally used to render formsets / forms / fields of Django modelforms.
-See :ref:`forms_renderers` for more detail, although it's usage is not limited to forms as it supports rendering of any object with it's related context data and template with the possible nesting of renderers.
+See :ref:`forms_renderers` and :ref:`forms_base` for more detail.
+It's usage is not limited to forms as it supports rendering of any object with the related context data and template with possible nesting of renderers.

 Contenttypes framework helpers
 ------------------------------